vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

 ## Upgrade of the Composition API

-We upgraded `@nuxtjs/composition-api` and `@vue/composition-api` package to latest versions (`0.29.3` and `1.2.4` respectively).
+We upgraded the `@nuxtjs/composition-api` and `@vue/composition-api` packages to the latest versions (`0.29.3` and `1.2.4` respectively).
 While this introduced some breaking changes, adjusting your projects shouldn't take too long.

 ### Add Composition API build module

-Add `'@nuxtjs/composition-api/module'` at the very top of `buildModules` in the `nuxt.config.js` file.
+Add `'@nuxtjs/composition-api/module'` to the very top of `buildModules` in the `nuxt.config.js` file.

 ### Update imports

-**This step is not required, but highly recommended:** Change all imports of the Composition API functions from `@vue/composition-api` to `@nuxtjs/composition-api'`.
+**This step is not required but highly recommended:** Change all imports of the Composition API functions from `@vue/composition-api` to `@nuxtjs/composition-api'`.

 Before:
 ```javascript